 The first school in the US to offer degrees, the Maryland Institute College of Art offers nearly 2,000 students more than 80 degrees of varying levels.

 The BFA in Interactive Arts + Humanistic Studies program features several courses involved in game development, including Experimental Games, Drawing I and II, Electronic Media & Culture, Gameplay II/Digital Games, and more.

 Edinboro University is home to less than seven thousand students but offers more than 135-degree programs in 100 areas of academic study.
 These are spread across five different schools and colleges.

-A BS in Computer Science with a Concentration in Game and Virtual World Development is available for students looking to receive an education that involves the technical side of game development.
+A BS in Computer Science with a Concentration in Game and Virtual World Development is available for students looking to receive a game development college education that involves the technical side of game development.

 Visual College of Art and Design of Vancouver

-You’ll develop skills and knowledge in topics like:
+You’ll develop skills and learn game development with topics like:

 - Game Play

 When you graduate, you’ll be “prepared for work in a variety of CGI-based industries like computer animation studios, game development companies, post-production and special effects studios.”